IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

   <a href="#overview">(back to top)</a>
 </div>

-## Rule-based text classification Vs. Machine Learning classification: final thoughts
+## Rule-based text classification Vs. Machine Learning classification: final thoughts and further reaearch

+Rule-based systems can be refined over time and are understandable to humans.
+However, there are certain drawbacks to this strategy.
+These systems, to begin with, demand in-depth expertise in the field.
+They take a lot of time since creating rules for a complicated system can be difficult and frequently necessitates extensive study and testing.

+Given that adding new rules can alter the outcomes of the pre-existing rules, rule-based systems are also challenging to maintain and do not scale effectively.

 **Manual rule-based text classification Vs. Unsupervised Machine Learning Classification**
 <br>The alluvial diagram below is based on the test set.